opinionstage/opinionstage-wordpress-plugin/readme.txt

  = 4.6.0 =
   * Add polls to Facebook pages in 2-clicks feature added
   * Enhanced poll reporting that includes poll result filters
-  * Brightcove video Contact Form Builderat now supported in the polls = 4.5.5 =
+  * Brightcove video now supported in the polls
+ = 4.5.5 =
   * Added support for Google+ poll login
   * Fixed a presentation issue with polls and https sites